tersesystems/echopraxia/README.md

 watchService.close();
 ```

-Please see the [scripting](https://github.com/tersesystems/echopraxia-examples/blob/main/scripting) for more details.
+Please see the [scripting example](https://github.com/tersesystems/echopraxia-examples/blob/main/script) for more details.

 ### Installation